apple-fritter/places-tidy/README.md

-# Purge Metadata from Firefox Places Database
+# Firefox Places SQLite Cleaner
-This script removes extraneous metadata from the Firefox Places database file places.sqlite, resulting in a smaller file size.
+This is a simple shell script that removes extraneous metadata from the Firefox Places database file (places.sqlite), resulting in a smaller file size.
+The script exports a new places.sqlite file containing only the url and title columns from the moz_places table, which are the essential data for browsing history.

+## Prerequisites
+This script requires the following tools:
+* Bash shell (tested on Bash 4.4.20)
+* SQLite command-line tool (tested on SQLite 3.31.1)
+* This script was tested on Firefox version 94.0.2 macOS Big Sur version 11.6.1.

-Usage
+### Usage

-Make sure you have Firefox closed before running the script.
-Download the purge_metadata.sh script and save it to a folder of your choice.
+1. Download the firefox-places-cleaner.sh script to your computer.
-Open a terminal and navigate to the folder where the purge_metadata.sh script is located.
+2. Open a terminal window and navigate to the directory where the script is located.
-Make the script executable by running the command chmod +x purge_metadata.sh.
-Run the script by typing ./purge_metadata.sh in the terminal.
+3. Run the script by typing ./firefox-places-cleaner.sh.
+4. When prompted, enter the path to your Firefox profile directory (e.g. ~/.mozilla/firefox/xxxxxx.default).

-Wait for the script to complete.
-It will create a backup of the original places.sqlite file (called places_backup.sqlite) and a new, smaller version of the file (called places.sqlite).
+The script will create a backup of your original places.sqlite file and then remove the extraneous metadata from it.
-Replace the original places.sqlite file with the new one by moving or renaming the files.
-For example:

-bash:
-mv places.sqlite places_old.sqlite
-mv new_places.sqlite places.sqlite

-How it works
-The script uses the SQLite command-line tool to modify the places.sqlite file.
-Here are the steps it performs:
-Makes a backup of the original places.sqlite file.
-Opens the SQLite command-line tool.
-Creates a new table called new_moz_places with only the url and title columns.
-Drops the original moz_places table and renames the new one to moz_places.
-Exports the new places.sqlite file with only the moz_places table.
-Closes the SQLite shell.
+The resulting places.sqlite file will be exported to your Firefox profile directory as new_places.sqlite.
-Replaces the original places.sqlite file with the new one.
+The script will replace your original places.sqlite file with the new, smaller one.
+You're done!
+Note that the script modifies the places.sqlite file in place, so any changes made to the file after the last Firefox session will be lost.
+Also, Firefox should be closed when running the script to avoid conflicts.

+Use Cases
+Here are some possible use cases for this script:

+* Reduce the size of your Firefox profile by removing extraneous metadata from the Places database.
+* Extract a list of URLs and titles from your Firefox history for web scraping, data analysis, or other purposes.

-Disclaimer
+## Disclaimer
-This script modifies the Firefox Places database file.
-Use it at your own risk, and make sure to backup your data before running the script.
-The script has been tested on Firefox version 94.0.1 on Linux, but may not work on other platforms or Firefox versions.
+Use this script at your own risk.
+Although the script creates a backup of your original places.sqlite file, it's always a good idea to make a manual backup before running any scripts that modify important files.
+Also, Firefox may change the format of the Places database in future versions, which could make this script incompatible.